slash1028/slash1028.github.io/Methodology.md

 ##  Data Washing

-To reduce the detrimental effect of ASR errors on the curated dataset, we added data filtering at the end of the automated pipeline to check if the trimmed utterances correspond to the N-word phrases transcripted by the ASR model (see Figure~\ref{fig_pipe}).
+To reduce the detrimental effect of ASR errors on the curated dataset, we added data filtering at the end of the automated pipeline to check if the trimmed utterances correspond to the N-word phrases transcripted by the ASR model (see Figure 1).
 This double check procedure can further uncover some problematic and unusual cases caused by auditory hallucinations.
 As mentioned earlier, if the phrases were wrongly transcribed due to hallucinations, they will be different from the recognized phrases of the trimmed segments, which will be deleted by the filtering module.